IBM-Cloud/docs/openwhisk/openwhisk_packages.md

   ```
   {: pre}

-  You should see activations every eight seconds for the trigger, the rule and the action.
+  You should see activations every eight seconds for the trigger, the rule, and the action.
 The action receives the parameters `{"name":"Mork", "place":"Ork"}` on every invocation.

 ## Creating a package